peverett/YMDK75_SP84_ISO_build_log/README.md

 * There are less options for ISO sets already, but this layout makes it even more difficult and you will need to resort to custom single key orders e.g. right side shift is R 1.75u.
 * The under-glow is very dim and can't be seen in normal lighting conditions.
-This isn't helped by the black acrylic.
-A white acrylic bottom layer would probably make it brighter.
+_This is a config option that can be changed using the BootMapperClient application for this keyboard_.
+* The recommended config software _BootMapperClient_, is not well documented and the translation from Chineese to English in the user guide, although a good effort, falls short.
+I will try and ammend this Build Log or add a separate repo when I've worked it out.